sharmavasant/MEDI-PHARMA-WEBSITE/README.md

-# REALTIME-FRUIT-APP
+# MEDI-PHARMA-WEBSITE
-It is a real-time fruit ordering application in which user can login and logout successfully as well as user can place order and track the placed order.
+It is a real-time medicine ordering application in which user can login and logout successfully as well as user can place order and track the placed order.

 ## Running Tests
 After download or clone run `npm install` OR `yarn install` to install all the dependancies.